bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 </details>

-## Problem 2: Set Initial Value For Login Feature State
+## Problem 2: Set Initial Value For Login State

-Set initial state for Login Feature State.
-Each member of the Login Feature State should start with `null` as its value.
+Set initial state for Login State.
+Each member of the Login State should start with `null` as its value.

 ## P2: What You Need to Know

-Now that we have updated the Login Feature State's shape by updating the `State` interface, we need to update its initial shape.
+Now that we have updated the Login State's shape by updating the `State` interface, we need to update its initial shape.
 By default, we will set each member to `null`.
 Here is an example of doing that:

 @sourceref ./initial-value.ts
 @highlight 2, 3